Downsizing Your Stuff

 If you know you’re moving into a smaller home, you’re no doubt going to have to get rid of some of your belongings.
 Here, we’ll take a look at how to get started on this sometimes overwhelming task.

 Once you decide you’re going to downsize, get started, even if you haven’t signed a purchase contract yet.
 Start thinking about what you’ll have to get rid of somehow and what you can’t live without.
 Making lists can be helpful in this, especially if there’s more than one person’s stuff to consider.
 Otherwise, you’ll just end up keeping everything and throw it all in boxes just before the move.

 This is where stuff if usually stored and seldom, if ever, used.
 It’s easier to decide to get rid of something if you haven’t seen it or used it in a year or more.
 Then work your way through the bedrooms, bathrooms and the rest of the house, packing as you go.
 Make separate piles for items you want to sell, donate, or otherwise give away to family or friends.

-Because each item has a different meaning to different people, you’ll want to get some input from the kids or other family members in the house.
+Because each item has a different meaning to different people, you’ll want to get some input from the kids or other family members in the house when downsizing.
 If you want to hang on to your kids favorite doll or baseball mitt to give to them later in life, make sure these are items the kids have a deep attachment to.
 If they don’t care, then get rid of it.